 Bus cycle data in the Trace window is always disassembled.
 However, because assumptions are made about where instructions start in the captured data, the disassembly may not always be correct.
-If you see disassembled information that does not look correct, you can use this command to change the point where disassembly starts.
+If you see disassembled information that does not look correct, you can use this command to change where the disassembly starts from.